daviddetweiler/bedrock/docs/architecture.md

 Forth has many issues, but it is the ideal self-bootstrapping system.
 In fact: I have a better idea.
 A machine-code program that reads in characters on input, assuming they are capital hexadecimal digits.
 It writes them out as bytes into memory, then upon encountering an `X`, jumps to the code.
 Great for self-bootstrapping and incredibly simple.

+### Peripherals!
+- Should have a terminal
+	- Is it functionally a serial line?
+I.e. single-byte?
+Yes!
+- Should have internal storage
+	- Old-school sector addressing
+	- Programs too big to fit in RAM shall be handled by overlays
+- The two unassigned instructions are for peripheral ops